Leo-Raposo/Leo-Raposo/README.md

 <!-- Presentation -->
 <p align="left">
   Hi 👋, I'm Leo!
-A Software Engineer from Brazil.
+A Software Engineer.

   - 🌱 I currently have a degree in IT Management.